dodoslavn/Peer2Peer/README.md

 # Peer2Peer
-Peer to peer network written from nothing in C++
+Peer to peer network written from in C++ and POSIX
+# Why?
+For fun, to learn C++ better